Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Introduction

 \subsubsection{Standard Time Scale Generation}

-The design of a timing architecture that maximizes frequency stability in this paper is rather analogous to the problem of generating national standard time.
+The design of a timing architecture that maximizes frequency stability in this paper is closely related to the problem of generating national standard time.
 A centralized scheme of time scale generation based on an ensemble of atomic clocks has been studied in recent decades \cite{galleani2003use}.
-By integrating measurements from multiple clocks, an ensemble time, called the implicit ensemble mean (IEM)\cite{brown1991theory}, is generated that has stability equal to or better than the best individual clock in the ensemble.
+By integrating measurements from multiple clocks, an ensemble time, called the implicit ensemble mean \cite{brown1991theory}, is generated that has stability equal to or better than the best individual clock in the ensemble.

 Typically, a standard Kalman filter is applied directly to estimate the deviations of the clock readings from the ideal time.
 However, as pointed out by \cite{galleani2010time}, these methods suffer from structural observability limitations and covariance divergence.

-To tackle this issue, a basis transformation approach is proposed by the authors’ research group \cite{ishizaki2024EEM}, which explicitly decomposes the system state into the unobservable GTS and the observable synchronization error.
-The major contribution of this paper is to integrate and extend this idea to hierarchical distributed timing architecture design with MACs.
+To address this issue, a basis transformation approach is proposed by the authors’ research group \cite{ishizaki2026explicit} in the centralized setting, where the unobservable GTS is explicitly isolated to enable determinate time-scale regulation.
+In contrast, the focus of this paper is on time-scale generation in distributed MAC ensembles, where only local inter-clock measurements are available.
+We propose a hierarchical distributed timing architecture that enables local synchronization and global GTS adjustment within a unified framework.
+This aspect has not been explicitly addressed in existing studies.

 The rest of the paper is organized as follows.
 In Section \ref{sec:Prob}, we formulate the fundamental problems for atomic timing.
 Sections \ref{sec:Architecture1} and \ref{sec:Architecture2} propose the hierarchical distributed architecture.
 In particular, the synchronization, anchoring, and floating control strategies are presented in Section \ref{sec:Sync}, \ref{sec:Anchoring}, and \ref{sec:Floating}, respectively, along with illustrative numerical examples.
 Section \ref{sec:Conclusion} concludes the paper.